David Kindig: Leadership

 He has been Deputy Director of the DHEW Bureau of Health Manpower, as Director of Montefiore Hospital and Medical Center in the Bronx and as Vice Chancellor for Health Sciences at UW Madison.
-This management and policy experience led to his 1993-1995 role as Senior Advisor to DHHS Secretary Donna Shalala, assisting her with health policy issues and recruiting key leadership individuals to the Department.
-He served as President of Association for Health Services Research during 1997-98 and presided over the merger of AHSR with the Alpha Center to form the current Academy Health.
+This management and policy experience led to his 1993–1995 role as Senior Advisor to DHHS Secretary Donna Shalala, assisting her with health policy issues and recruiting key leadership individuals to the Department.
+He served as President of Association for Health Services Research during 1997–98 and presided over the merger of AHSR with the Alpha Center to form the current Academy Health.

 He has published on the workforce policy issues of physician and nurse supply and distribution, international medical graduates, and the inadequacy of minority physician supply.
-He ha been Chair of the Federal Council on Graduate Medical Education from 1993 to 1997.
+He has been Chair of the Federal Council on Graduate Medical Education from 1993 to 1997.
 He also published a series of articles on training in medical management, and more recently in non-profit community benefit policy.
-He chaired the IOM Committee on Health Literacy from 2001 to 2003, overseeing its report “Health Literacy: A Prescription to End Confusion”.
+He chaired the IOM Committee on Health Literacy from 2001 to 2003, overseeing its report "Health Literacy: A Prescription to End Confusion".